Kucoin/kucoin-api-docs/source/localizable/index.html.md

 }
 ```

-The inner transfer interface is used for transferring assets between the accounts of a user and is free of charges.
-For example, a user could transfer assets from their main account to their trading account on the platform.
-Support transfer between main account and pool account.
+This interface is used to transfer fund among accounts on the platform.
+Users can transfer among main account, trading account, margin account and Pool-X account for free.
+Users can also transfer funds from other accounts to futures account, however funds cannot be transferred out from futures account.

 ### HTTP REQUEST